YBYBZhang/ControlVideo/README.md

 conda activate controlvideo
 pip install -r requirements.txt
 ```
-`xformers` is recommended to save memory and running time.
+Note: `xformers` is recommended to save memory and running time. `controlnet-aux` is updated to version 0.0.6.

 ## Inference